The Voice of Frank Sinatra

-The Voice of Frank Sinatra is the first studio album by American singer Frank Sinatra, released on Columbia Records, catalogue C-112, March 4, 1946.
-It was first issued as a set of four 78 rpm records totaling eight songs, the individual discs given Columbia 78 catalog numbers 36918, 36919, 36920, and 36921.
-The album went to number 1 on the fledgling Billboard chart.
-It stayed at the top for seven weeks in 1946, spending a total of eighteen weeks on the charts.
-The album chart consisted of just a Top Five until August 1948.
-The cover depicted is that of the original 78 rpm release cover, also used on the compact disc reissue.
+The Voice of Frank Sinatra is the debut studio album by American singer Frank Sinatra, released by Columbia Records (catalogue number C-112) on March 4, 1946.
+The album was originally issued as a set of four 78 rpm records, comprising eight songs in total.
+Each disc was released under the Columbia catalog numbers 36918, 36919, 36920, and 36921.

+Upon its release, the album reached number one on the then-fledgling Billboard chart, where it remained at the top for seven consecutive weeks in 1946 and spent a total of eighteen weeks on the chart overall.
+At the time, the album chart featured only a Top Five ranking, a format that continued until August 1948.

 Content

 The tracks were arranged and conducted by Axel Stordahl and his orchestra, on both dates consisting of a string quartet and four-piece rhythm section, augmented by flutist John Mayhew in July, and, given the part he played with Sinatra at Columbia in the early 1950s, oboist Mitch Miller in December.
 Sinatra recorded most of these songs again at later stages in his career.

 Certain critics have claimed The Voice to be the first concept album.
 Beginning in 1939, however, singer Lee Wiley started releasing albums of 78s dedicated to the songs of a single writer, such as Cole Porter, a precursor to the Songbooks sets formulated by Norman Granz and Ella Fitzgerald in 1956.
 These may loosely be termed concept albums, although with The Voice, Sinatra inaugurated his practice of having a common mood, theme, or instrumentation tying the songs together on a specific release.
+Sinatra also held the songs recorded for albums from release as singles.
+Even after a album’s release the songs were not released as singles.

 It also holds the distinction of being the first pop album catalogue item at 33⅓ rpm, when Columbia premiered long-playing vinyl records in 1948, ten-inch and twelve-inch format for classical music, ten-inch only for pop.
 The Voice was reissued as a 10-inch LP, catalogue number CL 6001 in 1948, with the running order altered from the sequence of the original album of 78s.
 It was also later issued as two 45 rpm EPs in 1952 with catalogue number B-112, a 12-inch LP with a changed running order including only five of the original tracks in 1955 with catalogue number CL-743, and a compact disc with extra tracks in 2003.